enviodev/docs/blog/2024-01-31-envio-community-update-6.md

 Great to have you back for our sixth community update and our first one of 2024!
 Just like the previous updates, we're thrilled to give you an insider's peek into the latest and greatest adventures of what the Envio team has been shipping over the past month.

-Notable feature updates include ‘Async Mode’ which eliminates the need for users to add 'required_entities' to their config to access them in their loaders.
+Notable feature updates include ‘Async Mode’ which eliminates the need for users to add `required_entities` to their config to access them in their loaders.
 Developers can now define 'Async Mode' to execute custom effects in event handlers, bolt-on async queries like smart contract view functions or fetching data from IPFS.
 Async mode enables developers to write handlers without loaders, loading directly from within the handler.
 Chain IDs are now also accessible inside the event handler context (see the technical overview below for more details).

 ### New HyperSync Networks ⚡